ArtS/arts.github.com/_drafts/aspnetmvc-dropdowns-with-enums.md

 Hopefully this short article helps you to navigate through some of the muddy waters of ASP.NET MVC and perhaps saves you a few minutes of your too-precious-to-spend-on-reading-cryptic-docs life.

-Sign up for my mailing list for future article announcements on how to tame the MVC beast - there's some more practical advice coming up on the most problematic and headache-generating areas of the ASP.NET MVC.
+Sign up for my mailing list for future article announcements on how to tame the MVC beast - there'll be tons more advice on the most problematic and headache-generating areas of the ASP.NET MVC.
 I never spam, period.

 {% include subscription.html %}